 While you can apply for a mortgage online, you don’t have the option to apply for preapproval or prequalification.
 If you have any questions, you’re prompted to call a mortgage representative.
-There’s no live chat option or FAQ section.
+There’s no live chat option.

 You also won’t find a mobile experience with CitiMortgage.
 Citibank does have online banking, but that doesn’t extend to the mortgage division.
 If you try to use the CitiMortgage website on your mobile device, it’s not responsive or mobile-optimized.
 That means if you want to apply online, you’re best served by using a desktop or through calling a mortgage representative or applying in-person.

 Would You Qualify for a Mortgage From CitiMortgage?

 As a larger bank, CitiMortgage has more flexible lending standards than a smaller lender.
 That means if you have a FICO credit score of 620 (generally the lowest most lenders accept) or below, you still might qualify for a CitiMortgage FHA loan or HomeRun loan.
 You also might qualify for a loan with untraditional work history, something that’s hard to do with many smaller lenders that require a solid two years of W-4s and pay stubs.
 That means if you’re a freelancer, you may have an easier time qualifying for a mortgage if you choose this lender.